Your guide to creosote removal in Delray Beach, FL

 The three stages and the right method

+On a Delray Beach job, here is how that breaks down.
 Stage 1 is powdery and brushes away.
 Stage 2 is sticky and needs a chemical treatment.
 Stage 3 is hard, glazed, and the most dangerous — it requires a commercial remover and sometimes a return visit.
 The stage in your flue goes on the report.
-On Delray Beach homes this pattern repeats often enough that we usually carry the common parts for it on the truck.
+Around Old School Square Historic District and the Old School Square historic district downtown, salt and humidity decide the materials, so we default to marine-grade hardware here.
+Around 33444 we see the same handful of failure paths, so once we are on the roof the diagnosis usually comes together fast.

 - Chemical loosener for sticky stage-2 buildup